Originally published February 18, 2019; most recently updated November 22, 2021.

 Distribution

 People tend to blur the different parties involved in self-publishing.
-Distinguish them thus:
+Think about them like this:

-• The POD service you choose (KDP or IS) is the printer.
+• The POD service you choose (KDP or IS) is the printer and, essentially, a wholesaler.

 One of the big benefits of using IngramSpark is that bookstores and other brick-and-mortar retailers are already used to buying books from Ingram (the distribution channel) as a part of their regular purchasing process.